Benilde Blazers and Lady Blazers: With the La Salle Green Hills Greenies

 When De La Salle University selected De La Salle Santiago Zobel School as its junior affiliate team when it entered the UAAP in 1986, La Salle Green Hills was left without membership in either the UAAP or the NCAA, thus starting a 17-year drought in a major collegiate league since its formal withdrawal from the NCAA in 1981.

 De La Salle–College of Saint Benilde, a member school of the De La Salle University System, applied for admission to the NCAA through the efforts of the System President Br.
 Andrew Gonzalez, FSC, the Greenies were selected as the juniors team by then LSGH President Br.
 Bernard Oca FSC.
 Both De La Salle-College of Saint Benilde and La Salle Green Hills were admitted to the NCAA in 1998.

-The La Salle Greenies (officially the Benilde-LSGH Greenies in the NCAA) is the juniors basketball team of the De La Salle-College of Saint Benilde Blazers.
+The La Salle Greenies (officially the Benilde–LSGH Greenies in the NCAA) is the juniors basketball team of the De La Salle-College of Saint Benilde Blazers.
 Since DLS–CSB is not directly connected with its high school affiliate, except that they are both administered by the Lasallian Christian Brothers, LSGH labels "Benilde" instead of "La Salle" on their jerseys.

 The Blazers' senior varsity uniforms added the initials 'LSGH' in their uniforms, starting with Season 89, and during games, the Benilde Green Pepper Squad began to distribute clappers with 'La Salle' written on them.
 These were done to further connect both schools and their Lasallian roots.

 In addition, beginning with Season 86, the Blazers replaced black with green as their primary uniform color, in time for the centennial anniversary of Lasallian education in the Philippines.
 Black remains an accent color.

 With De La Salle Zobel in WNCAA

-In contrast to their men's junior counterparts, DLSZ represents College of St. Benilde in the WNCAA since the NCAA didn't have women's basketball in their scheme.
+In contrast to their men's junior counterparts, DLSZ represents College of St. Benilde in the WNCAA since the NCAA did not have a women's basketball tournament.

 The De La Salle Lady Junior Archers have been the WNCAA Junior Division Champions for eight straight years, from 1993 to 2000 and again in 2004.